-$^{^2}$ It should be mentioned that independently of our work, Reny (2013b) has also obtained related results that we discuss in Remark 4 of Section 3.
+$^{^{2}\}mathrm{It}$ should be mentioned that independently of our work, Reny (2013) has also obtained related results.

 The paper proceeds as follows.
 Section 2 collects notations and definitions.
 Section 3 provides a proof of the existence of equilibrium for an abstract economy, which extends the results of Shafer and Sonnenschein (1975) and Yannelis and Prabhakar (1983).
 The existence of Walrasian equilibrium with finite and infinite dimensional commodity spaces is proved and discussed in Sections 4.